 Vice Presidency (2009–2017)

-During his vice presidency, Biden played an active role in creating both domestic and foreign policy.
-He was active in economic recovery efforts immediately following the Great Recession, led the passage of the Affordable Care Act, and headed initiatives in combating violence against women.
+while his vice presidency, Biden played an active role in creating both domestic and foreign policy.
+He was active in economic reforms efforts immediately following the Great Recession, led the passage of the Affordable Care Act, and headed initiatives in combating violence against women.
 He also fell within that second tier of foreign relations, steering the U.S. in negotiations with leaders around the world and advising Obama on military and foreign policy decisions.

 2020 Presidential Campaign and Victory